myllo/owserverusb/README.md

 As of 26 Nov:

 THIS DOES NOT WORK YET AS INTENDED, BUT IS A WORK IN PROGRESS.
-DO NOT USE THIS.
+DO NOT TRY TO USE THIS, WON'T WORK.

 The instructions below are the same as on the page https://github.com/mneundorfer/owserver , as no modifications to instructions itself have been made yet.
 The instructions do not work under Home Assistant.